It. Is. Coming.

 The deeper you are on product, and thus more imperative you move a lot of units, the more you SHOULD be competitive in your pricing.
 Here are a few instances when I would be competitive:

-– If you have lots of units, and were expecting to sell through during Q4, I would personally be more competitive on the front end, then try to maximize the last half.
+- If you have lots of units and were expecting to sell through during Q4, I would personally be more competitive on the front end, then try to maximize the last half.
 This allows you to reduce risk, and keep good cash flow to go after opportunities that might arise.

 - If the products are evergreen, and you have consistent supply through Q4, even with projected sales increases.
 This is a great period for liquidity-based models as it allows you to run through even MORE units.

-– If the products are naturally slow sellers, I would be more aggressive.
+- If the products are naturally slow sellers, I would be more aggressive.
 As I mentioned, Q4 doesn’t change the dynamic of “you can’t put lipstick on a pig.”
 Bad products are bad, and you should not expect Q4 to be a bailout plan for all of your bad purchases.
 The additional traffic may help you move through some bad units, but only if you are priced competitively.
-It will not turn zeros to heroes.
+It will not turn zeros into heroes.

 TIP #6: Price competitively when there is risk, or you can find and replenish supply.